nrfconnect/sdk-nrf/samples/openthread/ncp/README.rst

 This sample by default uses Spinel logging backend, which allows sending log messages to the host device using Spinel protocol.
 Presented feature is very useful, because it doesn't require having seperate interfaces to communicate with NCP via Spinel protocol and collect log messages.
-Moreover selecting Spinel logging backend (by setting CONFIG_LOG_BACKEND_SPINEL) doesn't exclude using another backend like UART or RTT at the same time.
+Moreover selecting Spinel logging backend (by setting :option:`CONFIG_LOG_BACKEND_SPINEL`) doesn't exclude using another backend like UART or RTT at the same time.

 By default log levels of all modules are set to critical to not engage microprocessor in unnecessary activites, but User is able to change it in overlay :file:`overlay-logging.conf`.
 It is possible to change log levels of User modules, whole Zephyr system and OpenThread independently to make solution flexible.